andrecoco/CTF_WriteUps/SpamAndHex020/3DPrinterTask/3DPrinterTask.md

 ![Font](Images/font.png)

-We counted how many traces were needed to draw each letter/number (only the outline), and got the table below.
+We counted how many lines were needed to draw each letter/number (only the outline), and got the table below.
 ```
-Letter - Number of Traces
+Letter - Number of lines
 I - 4
 L - 6
 1 - 8